 So there is quite some stress in my life.

 A bigger stressor, that has been floating around in the back of my life for many years now, is that I rely on my ex-husband’s child support to survive.
-And in four years, both my children will be over 18 and that income will stop.
+And in two and a half years, both my children will be over 18 and that income will stop.

 And then what?

 I’ll be in financial trouble.
 I live a very spartan life as it is.
 We rarely eat out, I don’t go out for coffees, I spend about $100 a year on clothes, and my entertainment is a bottle of wine and Netflix.
 There are not many places to cut expenses.
 When that income disappears, I will struggle to make ends meet.